pcraciunoiu/embrangler/_posts/2010-03-12-quoteden-moving-to-kohana-3.markdown

 ---
 _This post is written in collaboration with Marius Craciunoiu, my brother, and designer of Quote Den and [other](http://craciunoiu.net) [sites](http://awesomemath.org)._

 Hooray!
 2 weeks after it started, [Quote Den](http://quoteden.net)'s migration from [Drupal](http://drupal.org) 6 to [Kohana](http://kohanaphp.com/) 3 is complete.
 This post offers a summary of that process, and lists some of the design improvements and implementation accomplishments.
-Along the way, it links to some of the resources used.<!--more-->
+Along the way, it links to some of the resources used.

 Table of contents: